 This recipe is my twist on a classic lemon drop shooter.
 A fun drink everyone loves to throw back, a lemon shooter can make a tension easing start to a romantic evening at home.
 And to make sure the romance sticks, I’ve added the aphrodisiac of lavender to my lemon drop shoot recipe.

 This faintly floral, lightly sweet vodka shot recipe is part of the boozy-themed date night plan I’ve dubbed “Hitting the Sauce,” a guide to cooking with alcohol to create a romantic meal.

-What makes a good lemon drop shot recipe?
+What makes a good lemon drop shooter recipe?